Privacy policy

 IN THE PAST 12 MONTHS WE HAVE NOT SOLD, AND DURING THE PERIOD OF TIME WHICH THIS PRIVACY POLICY IS POSTED WE SHALL NOT SELL, THE PERSONAL INFORMATION OF ANY CONSUMER, INCLUDING MINORS UNDER THE AGE OF 16.

-• In the event that you exercise one of your rights under the CCPA, you will not be discriminated by us in any way, including by the denial of goods or services, providing you a different level of goods or services, or charging you different prices or rates for the goods or services, unless the change in price is reasonably related to the value you receive from your personal information.
+3. Right to be Free from Discrimination.
+In the event that you exercise one of your rights under the CCPA, you will not be discriminated by us in any way, including by the denial of goods or services, providing you a different level of goods or services, or charging you different prices or rates for the goods or services, unless the change in price is reasonably related to the value you receive from your Personal Information.

-• We will acknowledge receipt of your request within 10 business days of receiving it, and will do our very best to respond within 45 calendar days of receipt of your request, and in no event will our response come more than 90 days after receiving your request.
-If we are unable to provide our response within the first 45-day window, we shall notify you as soon as we become aware of the possible delay and provide an explanation of why additional time is needed to respond.
+We will acknowledge receipt of your request within 10 business days of receiving it, and will do our very best to respond within 30 calendar days of receipt of your request.
+If we are unable to provide our response within the 30 days, we shall notify you as soon as we become aware of the possible delay and provide an explanation of why additional time is needed to respond.

-• Before we respond to any CCPA based requests relating to your personal information, we will take steps to reasonably verify the identity of the person making the request (“Requestor”) to make sure it’s you, or your authorized agent.
+Before we respond to any requests relating to your personal information, we may take steps to reasonably verify the identity of the person making the request (“Requestor”) to make sure it’s you, or your authorized agent.
 We do this to this avoid disclosing your information to third parties and bad actors, not to inconvenience you in any way.
-To do this, we will ask the Requestor to confirm at least two pieces of information that we have in our files.
-As the sensitivity of the information being requested goes up, we will ask the Requestor to confirm more pieces of information.
-If an agent is acting on behalf of the consumer, we will need to also verify the agent’s identity and their authority to act on the consumer’s behalf.
-For requests to delete information, after verification, we will confirm the consumer’s desire to delete one final time before actually deleting the information.
+The more sensitive the information subject to the request, the more rigorous the verification may be.
 If the identity of the Requestor cannot be reasonably verified, either as the consumer or their agent, then in order to protect that consumer, we shall not disclose the personal information requested.

 Because our business needs may change over time, we reserve the right to modify this Privacy Policy.
 If at any time in the future we plan to use your PII in a way that differs from this Privacy Policy, we will revise this Privacy Policy as appropriate.
 In the event of a change to our Privacy Policy, we will email the updated policy to the email address that you provided to us.
 Your continued use of the Fundraise Up Service following our notice of changes to this Privacy Policy means you accept such changes.
 Please refer to the “Effective Date” above to see when this Policy was last updated.

-If you have any questions or concerns about this Privacy Policy, you may e-mail us at legal@fundraiseup.com.
+If you have any questions or concerns about this Privacy Policy, you may contact us as follows:

 Copyright © Fundraise Up Inc. All rights reserved.
 The Service is the property of Fundraise Up, and is protected by United States and international copyright, trademark, and other applicable laws.
 This includes the content, appearance, and design of the Service, as well as the trademarks, product names, graphics, logos, service names, slogans, colors, and designs.